-If a first nation wishes to use titles other than "senior manager" or "senior financial officer" for people performing the functions described, those alternate titles should be defined and used instead.
+If a First Nation wishes to use titles other than "chief administrative officer" or "director of finance" for people performing the functions described, those alternate titles should be defined and used instead.

 Subsection (2): imports terms defined in the Act.
-Some of the terms or phrases which are defined in the Act have been repeated in subsection (1) of the Sample Law as they are used so often e.g. First Nations Financial Management Board, First Nations Tax Commission, local revenues and local revenue account or if there is a possibility of confusion.
+Some of the terms or phrases which are defined in the Act have been repeated in subsection (1) of the Sample Law as they are used so often e.g. FMB, First Nations Tax Commission Standards, First Nations Finance Authority, local revenues and local revenue account, or if there is a possibility of confusion.